 This helps reduce your monthly mortgage payment without increasing your down payment.

-Through this First-Time Home Buyer Incentive, the government offers you:
+Through this First-Time Home Buyer Incentive, when you put 5% down on the house, the government will:

 HOME BUYERS PLAN (HBP)